Boundary amenability of $Out(F_N)$: Background

 \paragraph*{Stability under finite-index overgroups.} The following well-known easy fact implies that boundary amenability is a commensurability invariant; its proof is left to the reader.

-\begin{prop} Let $\Gamma$ be a group, and let $X$ be a compact Hausdorff space equipped with a continuous $\Gamma$-action.
+\begin{prop} Let $\Gamma$ be a group, and let $X$ be a compact Hausdorff space equipped with an action of $\Gamma$ by homeomorphisms.
 Let $\Gamma^0$ be a finite index subgroup of $\Gamma$, such that the $\Gamma^0$-action on $X$ is topologically amenable. \\ Then the $\Gamma$-action on $X$ is topologically amenable. \end{prop}

 \paragraph*{Quotient by an amenable subgroup.}